 The 2,010th Christmas Morning Sunrise in Potrerillos Arriba, Panama

-Filed under Living Abroad, panama, Potrerillos Arriba, Retirement Abroad
+Filed under Living Abroad, panama, Retirement Abroad

-Filed under Living Abroad, panama, Potrerillos Arriba, Retirement Abroad
+Filed under Living Abroad, panama, Retirement Abroad

 http://www.amazon.com/Despair-ebook/dp/B004LLIXT4/ref=sr_1_6?s=digital-text&ie=UTF8&qid=1328286240&sr=1-6